nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114.md

 - INTERIM.csv (Statistical values from individual probeset level DE analysis, including:
   - Log2fc between all pairwise comparisons
   - T statistic for all pairwise comparison tests
+  - P value for all pairwise comparison tests
-  - P value for all pairwise comparison tests)
+  - Adjusted P value for all pairwise comparison tests)

 <br>